cherylfong/netscapia/part1/preliminary/README.md

 1. Important to understand & be aware of JavaScript features.
 It is a loosely typed language.

+1. Do not mutate a React component's state directly, it can result in unexpected side effects. [[ref](https://stackoverflow.com/questions/37755997/why-cant-i-directly-modify-a-components-state-really/40309023#40309023)]

+1. Saving the application's state in a single state object may be a bad choice, see [Choosing the State Structure](https://react.dev/learn/choosing-the-state-structure) as a guide.

+1. State updates in React occur [ASYNCHRONOUSLY](https://react.dev/learn/queueing-a-series-of-state-updates), i.e. state updates happen before a component is rendered again.

 1. `var` keyword is used to define scope for variables within a function.
 Advised to understand when to use `var`, `let`, and `const`. [[ref](https://medium.com/craft-academy/javascript-variables-should-you-use-let-var-or-const-394f7645c88f)][[ref](http://www.jstips.co/en/javascript/keyword-var-vs-let/)]

 1. Use `let` and avoid `var` for the purpose of this course.